 Latest: New 21.5in iMac could offer Retina display

-It looks like Apple has plans for the 21in iMac – code in the El Capitan beta is suggesting that a 4K 21.5in iMac may be in the pipeline.
+It looks like Apple has plans for the 21in iMac – code in an early El Capitan beta suggests that a 4K 21.5in iMac may be in the pipeline.

-According to reports, the latest developer beta for OS X 10.11 includes a reference to a Mac with a 4096 x 2304 resolution display – also known as a 4K display.
+According to reports, one of the developer betas for OS X 10.11 included a reference to a Mac with a 4096 x 2304 resolution display – also known as a 4K display.
 That is smaller than the display on the 27in iMac, which is 5120 by 2880 resolution, while the 15in Retina MacBook Pro offers 2880 by 1800 pixels.
 Therefore it is likely that this 4K display is destined for the 21.5in iMac.

 How long has it been since Apple updated the iMac?